 Welcome to the FPG/AFSP

 Welcome to the French Politics Group!
 Together with our organizational twin, the Association Française de Science Politique (AFSP is the French equivalent of APSA; it is responsible for France’s leading political science journal, the Revue française de science politique), we are an active, dynamic APSA Related Group organized around the premise of placing the study of French Politics in a comparative perspective.
 We currently have 230 members from nine countries.
-Since 2014, the French Politics Group has been co-convened by Sylvain Brouard (Sciences Po Paris) and Jennifer Fredette (Ohio University).
+The group is chaired by Amy Mazur (Washington State University; Sciences Po Paris) and Vincent Pons (Harvard Business School).
+Previous chairs include Sylvain Brouard (Sciences Po Paris) and Jennifer Fredette (Ohio University).

 A major part of our work is to promote international collaboration among political scientists working on France.
 To this end, we engage in the following activities: